aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 D:
     ret
 ```
 I'm not an expert in control flow analysis or ISA design so I'm sure there is a case that could not be tamed with my toy ISA, although it does not matter as structured CFG should be enough for everyone.
+***Update*** Read more on GCN support for control flow instructions \[[11]\] ch.4 and LLVM implementation \[[15]\].

 Bottom line:
 * Divergence - emerging difference in execution paths taken by different lanes of the same wave